-BCAL Dx’s approach to testing for breast cancer has been further independently validated with the publication of a paper by a group at Rush Medical University in Chicago.
-Their paper, highlighted in our July Newsletter, gave further strong support to BCAL Dx unique approach.
+BCAL Diagnostics’ approach to testing for breast cancer has been further independently validated with the publication of a paper by a group at Rush Medical University in Chicago.
+Their paper, highlighted in our July Newsletter, gave further strong support to BCAL Diagnostics unique approach.
 The company is well advanced in collaborative discussions with this group to further enhance the BCAL Test.

-In November 2016, Dr. Dharmica Mistry and Dr. Peter French published an article in a peer-reviewed journal on behalf of BCAL Dx.
-The article, "Circulating Phospholipids as Biomarkers of Breast Cancer: a review” provides the theory behind the BCAL Dx technology.
-The publication of this paper is further strong endorsement of BCAL Dx’s approach and highlights the scientific credibility associated with the BCAL Test.
+In November 2016, BCAL published an article, "Circulating Phospholipids as Biomarkers of Breast Cancer: a review” which provides the theory behind the BCAL Diagnostics technology.
+The publication of this paper is further strong endorsement of BCAL Diagnostics' approach and highlights the scientific credibility associated with the BCAL Test.
 Other publications are being prepared to build on this first article.
-Download PDF

 BCAL Diagnostics Wins Top Industry Award

-A paper published on 2 May 2016 has independently validated and peer reviewed BCAL Dx’s underlying science and gives further support to the development of the BCAL Diagnostics technology.
+A paper published on 2 May 2016 has independently validated and peer reviewed BCAL Diagnostics underlying science and gives further support to the development of the BCAL Diagnostics technology.

 The paper, “Plasma lipidomics profiling identified lipid biomarkers in distinguishing early-stage breast cancer from benign lesions,” was published by a group of researchers at The Fourth Hospital Affiliated to Guangxi Medical University (China) and the Department of Medicine, Rush University Medical Center in Chicago.

 Last month, Chief Scientist Dr Dharmica Mistry and Director, Dr Peter French, visited the group at their Chicago laboratories in the USA.
-Professor Younping Deng and Dr Hongwei Wang from the group were keen to collaborate with BCAL Dx and give BCAL Dx an entry point into the Chinese market.
+Professor Younping Deng and Dr Hongwei Wang from the group were keen to collaborate with BCAL Diagnostics and give BCAL Diagnostics an entry point into the Chinese market.

 Professor Deng has over 15 years’ experience in the lipidomic space and the group has data for lung cancer and prostate cancer, which further support the BCAL Dx’s scientific hypothesis.